kuvivek/drivingTheoryInGermany/README.md

 468. Your vehicle has collided with a wild animal.
 What is the right course of action here?
 ✅ I secure the scene of the accident
-❌I load the animal into my vehicle
+❌ I load the animal into my vehicle
 ✅ I notify the police
 **Comment**:  After an accident, I must stop, switch on the hazard warning lights, put on my high-visibility vest and secure the accident site.
 This also applies after collisions with game.
 The police must also be informed.
 It is strictly forbidden to take game with you.

 469. You are driving with main beam lights on in darkness.
 When do you have to dip your headlights?right
 ✅ When a vehicle is oncoming
-❌If there are pedestrians in front moving in the same direction
+❌ If there are pedestrians in front moving in the same direction
 ✅ When a vehicle is driving close in front
 **Comment**:  In the dark, the high beam greatly extends the visible range.
 However, you may only use it as long as other road users are not dazzled.
 If there is oncoming traffic or if there are vehicles in front at a short distance, there is a risk of glare: you must “dip”, i.e. switch from